JamieB92/gamer-connect-frontend-pp5/README.md

 GamerConnect is a dynamic and inclusive platform designed for gamers of all ages and backgrounds.
 Whether you're a seasoned pro or just starting your gaming journey, our platform is tailored to bring the gaming community together.

-This is the Frontend Repo for the project please click here for the backend repo - [Backend](https://github.com/JamieB92/Gamer-Connect-Backend-PP4)
+This is the Frontend Repo for the project please clieck [here](https://github.com/JamieB92/Gamer-Connect-Backend-PP4) for the backend repo.

 ## Features
 - Game Clips & Screenshots: Share your gaming triumphs, epic moments, and funniest fails with our intuitive media uploading features.